Tete, Mozambique

 Tete is the capital city of Tete Province in Mozambique.
 It is located on the Zambezi River, and is the site of two of the four bridges crossing the river in Mozambique.
 A Swahili trade center before the Portuguese colonial era, Tete continues to dominate the west-central part of the country and region, and is the largest city on the Zambezi.
 In the local language, Nyungwe, Tete (or Mitete) means "reed".

 History

+The region was an important Swahili trade center before the Portuguese colonial era.
+On the east coast of Africa the Portuguese were drawn to Mozambique and the Zambezi river by news of a local ruler, the Munhumutapa, who was said to have had fabulous wealth in gold.
+In their efforts to reach the Munhumutapa, the Portuguese established in 1531 two settlements far up the Zambezi – one of them, at Tete, some 260 mi from the sea.